-- Whisk all together until miso is completely dissolved.
-Then gradually add the oil while whisking.
+- Whisk it all together until the miso is completely dissolved.
+Then, gradually add 6 Tbsp neutral oil while whisking.

-- Check the taste, and add salt and freshly ground black pepper.
+- Check the taste, and add ⅛ tsp Diamond Crystal kosher salt and f⅛ tsp freshly ground black pepper to taste.
 Set aside.
 You can keep the dressing in the refrigerator for up to a week.

 To Assemble the Salad (Examples)

-- Cut the romaine lettuce widthwise into 1 inch strips.
-Julienne the carrot (I used a julienne peeler).
+- Cut 1 head romaine lettuce widthwise into 1-inch strips.
+Julienne 1 carrot (I used a julienne peeler).

-- Peel the cucumber, alternatively leaving the skin, to create a stripe pattern.
-Then cut into ½ inch round pieces.
+- Peel 2 Persian cucumbers, alternatively leaving the skin, to create a stripe pattern.
+Then, cut it into ½-inch round pieces.

-- Thinly slice the red radish.
-Remove the top part of the sugar snap peas (insert the knife on the curved edge side and open to remove the top).
+- Thinly slice 2 red radishes.
+Remove the top part of 8 sugar snap peas (insert the knife on the curved edge side and open to remove the top).

-- Cut the avocado in half and remove the seed.
+- Cut 1 avocado in half and remove the seed.
 Peel off the skin and slice the avocado.

-- Thinly slice the red onion.
+- Thinly slice ¼ red onion.
 Wash the cherry tomatoes.
 Prepare all the salad ingredients.

 - Now assemble the salad.
-For the first layer, place bulky ingredients (romatine lettuce, cucumber, avocado) in the bowl.
-Then add the layer of medium size ingredients (carrots, red onion), distributing evenly.
-Lastly, garnish the top layers (red radishes, sugar snap peas) and arrnage the salad by tucking in some ingredient from the top layers while pulling out the bottom layer.
-Drizzle the dressing right before you serve and toss all together.
+For the first layer, place bulky ingredients (romaine lettuce, cucumber, avocado) in the bowl.
+Then, add the layer of medium size ingredients (carrots, red onion), distributing evenly.
+Lastly, garnish the top layers (red radishes, sugar snap peas) and arrange the salad by tucking in some ingredients from the top layers while pulling out the bottom layer.
+Drizzle the dressing right before you serve and toss it all together.
 Enjoy!